 - Scripture becomes useless, for ALL scripture reproves.

-- Relationships become superficial or just nonexistent since all real relationships need to say,” Hey you are stepping on my toes ouch!”
+- Relationships become superficial or just nonexistent since all real relationships need to say,” Hey you are stepping on my toes, ouch!”

 Parents of anxious children are culpable in worsening the problem by arrainging their lives to avoid pushing the child to grow in order to prevent their freakouts.
+God will not back off just because I freak out.
+He will continue to seek ways to get my attention and help me grow.

-Whats’ healthy?
-Let scripture reproove, ask for and consider and apply and reward negative feedback.
-Draw towards those who care enough to confront, don’t say “thanks” and even apply the feedback and then avoid the person.
-Share how you have applied the advice and ask for further ideas.
-When confronted say: Thank you for coming to me directly; Are you saying ———?; I am trying to grow and have a blind spot there; do you have any suggestions on how to grow; I will let you know how I am doing and have tried the following already; could you hold me accountable.
+When confronted say: “Thank you for coming to me directly; Are you saying ———?; I am trying to grow and have a blind spot there; do you have any suggestions on how to grow; I will let you know how I am doing and have tried the following ways to do better already; could you hold me accountable?”

-I think that you can clearly see that such a response would cause the world to sit up and see our Holy Spirit driven good works and conclude there must be a God and give Him his glory due.
+I think that you can clearly see that such a response would cause the world to sit up and see our Holy Spirit-driven good works and conclude there must be a God and give him his glory due.